 What’s in a tiny finishing detail in stringing like French wire finish?
 Have you ever wondered why some pearls or beaded necklaces break more quickly?
 Or why some just look great and others look like they’ve been “cheaply” strung?
 French wire finish may be the difference you’ve noticed.

 As a restringing jeweler, I am frequently asked why French wire finish is desirable and how it works.
-So I’ll put it all in one place for the future!
+Here’s my answer.

 What is French Wire Finish?

 French wire is a very thin, very tightly wound coil of metal wire used at the end of pearl and beaded necklaces.
 Imagine a Slinky shrunk down until it was only 2 or 3mm in width.
 Tiny.
 That’s what French wire looks like.
 It’s a tiny, hollow, Slinky-like coil of metal.

 Both the gold color and silver colored French wire finish are made of a costume metal.
 It will not hold its pretty gold or silver tone forever.

 I’ve been asked, “why don’t they make it in real karat gold?”
 And, “my clasp is real gold, why is the French wire fake?”

 My answer is that you’ll use that lovely real gold clasp again and again, you’ll probably re-string your pearls long before the French wire finish starts to look funny.
 Pearls are supposed to be re-strung regularly.
 If your French wire finish is looking tacky, it’s more than time to restring with fresh new French Wire.